Gamify-IT/docs/dev-manuals/test-plans/minigames/regex-game-frontend/plans/u-regex-game-1-highscore-not-update.md

 ## Description

-Tests if the high score not increases when a lower or same score is reached.
+Tests that the highscore doesn't change when score <= highscore.

 ## Precondition